qutip/qutip/doc/guide/guide-saving.rst

 Storing and loading QuTiP objects
 =================================

-To store and load an arbitrary QuTiP related objects (:class:`Qobj`, :class:`Odedata`, etc.) the two functions :func:`qutip.qsave` and :func:`qutip.qload`.
-The :func:`qutip.qsave` takes an arbitrary object as first parameter and an optional filename as second parameter (default filename is `qutip_data.qu`).
+To store and load arbitrary QuTiP related objects (:class:`Qobj`, :class:`Odedata`, etc.) there are two functions: :func:`qutip.qsave` and :func:`qutip.qload`.
+The function :func:`qutip.qsave` takes an arbitrary object as first parameter and an optional filename as second parameter (default filename is `qutip_data.qu`).
 The filename extension is always `.qu`.
-The :func:`qutip.qload` a mandatory filename as first argument and loads and returns the objects in the file.
+The function :func:`qutip.qload` takes a mandatory filename as first argument and loads and returns the objects in the file.

-To illustrate how these functions can be used, consider a simple calculation of the steadystate of the
+To illustrate how these functions can be used, consider a simple calculation of the steadystate of the harmonic oscillator:

 >>> a = destroy(10); H = a.dag() * a ; c_ops = [sqrt(0.5) * a, sqrt(0.25) * a.dag()]
 >>> rho_ss = steadystate(H, c_ops)

-The steadystate density matrix `rho_ss` is an instance of :class:`Qobj`.
+The steadystate density matrix `rho_ss` is an instance of :class:`qutip.Qobj`.
 It can be stored to a file `steadystate.qu` using

 >>> qsave(rho_ss, 'steadystate')
 >>> ls *.qu